I am a graduate researcher at the Vector Institute for Artificial Intelligence

 , affiliated with the Machine Learning group

 I work with Prof. David Duvenaud

-I completed my BSc (2016) at the University of British Columbia in Computer Science and Statistics.
+I completed my BSc (2016) at the University of British Columbia majoring in both Statistics and Computer Science.

-'s Machine Learning Lab where I worked mostly on unsupervised learning algorithms for a Matlab machine learning toolbox
+Machine Learning Lab where I developed unsupervised learning algorithms for a Matlab machine learning toolbox

 I spent fall 2017 working with Ferenc Huszár

 improving black-box optimization methods for general non-differentiable functions.

 This term, I'm part of the teaching staff for CSC412: Probabilistic Learning